Logiqx/gps-details/docs/devices/coros/doppler/README.md

-The second fastest run of this same rider is another particularly good example, showing the same sawtooth artefacts in what should be the Doppler-derived speed (red) and position-derived speed (blue).
+The second fastest run of this same rider is another particularly good example, showing the same sawtooth artefacts in what should be the Doppler-derived speed (blue) and position-derived speed (red).
 There is no ambiguity with this specific run and what should be Doppler-derived speeds are almost identical to the position-derived speeds.

 ![vertix-noisy-2](img/6-vertix-noisy-2.png)